solutionarchitectstech/mobile_sdk_release/README.md

 banner.load(
     placementId: String,
     sizes: List<Size>,
+    timeout: Int? = null,
+    refresh: Int? = null,
+    closeButtonType: CloseButtonType = CloseButtonType.Visible,
+    customParams: Map<String, String>? = null,
     listener: TechAdvertisingListener? = null
 )
 ```

 - `placementId` - (required) ID of the ad slot.
 For example: `456`.
 - `sizes` - (required) list of valid [sizes](#size) for the banner.
 For example: `listOf(Size(300,250))`.
+- `timeout` - (optional) - maximum time in seconds before closing advertisement.
+- `refresh` - (optional) - time in seconds in which sending new request for getting advertisement.
+- `closeButtonType` - (optional, default: `CloseButtonType.Visible`) type of button from enum.
+- `customParams` - (optional) `Map<String, String>` custom parameters to add to banner request.
+Eg: `customParams = mapOf("example" to "value", "example2" to "value2")`.
-- `listener` - banner loading event handler function that accepts an event of one of the following types as input:
+- `listener` - (optional) banner loading event handler function that accepts an event of one of the following types as input:
-    - `LoadDataSuccess` - a request to the ad server returned a link to the content;
+    - `BannerLoadDataSuccess` - a request to the ad server returned a link to the content;
-    - `LoadDataFail` - error while requesting the ad server;
+    - `BannerLoadDataFail` - error while requesting the ad server;
-    - `LoadContentSuccess` - creative uploaded successfully;
+    - `BannerLoadContentSuccess` - creative uploaded successfully;
-    - `LoadContentFail` - error loading creative;
+    - `BannerLoadContentFail` - error loading creative;
-    - `CloseButtonClick` - the user closed the ad viewing screen.
+    - `BannerCloseButtonClick` - the user closed the ad viewing screen.

 ### Example with xml-layout